renoki-co/php-k8s/docs/Usage.md

 The package comes with a PHP-native way to be able to track the changes via the Kubernetes cluster's Watch API.

 You can watch the resource directly from the Resource class, and check & process your logic inside a closure.
-See more on [Kubernetes Documentation](https://kubernetes.io/docs/reference/using-api/api-concepts/#efficient-detection-of-changes) about the live detection of resources.
+See more on [Kubernetes Documentation](https://kubernetes.io/docs/reference/using-api/api-concepts/#efficient-detection-of-changes).

-**The watch closures will run indifinitely until you return a `true` or `false`.**

 ### Watching a specific resource